Open-Source-Agriculture/Open-Source-Agriculture.github.io/about.md

 ---
 layout: page
-title: About Open Source Agriculture
+title: Open Source Agriculture
-subtitle: Open-sourcing AgTech
+subtitle: Open-Sourcing AgTech
 ---

 ## Our mission

+## Who we are